Topic for Debate: Why HR Prefers to Live in a World of Pretensions?

 Dinesh Divekar

-My post is self-explanatory hence I do not deem it fit to give any further explanation.
-My point is limited to the replies by the interviewees during the job interviews.
-They are told not to disclose the real reasons for quitting the job as HR might consider it as negative thinking of the job candidate!
+My post is self-explanatory; hence, I do not deem it necessary to provide any further explanation.
+My point is limited to the replies given by the interviewees during job interviews.
+They are often advised not to disclose the real reasons for leaving their previous jobs as HR might perceive it as negative thinking on the part of the job candidate.

 Thanks,